Cian-H/scanline_annotator/docs/installation.rst

 **Performance Issues**: The library uses parallel processing by default.
-If you encounter memory issues with very large datasets, consider processing files in smaller batches.
+If you encounter memory issues with very large datasets, consider processing your data arrays in chunks.

 **Rust Compilation Errors**: Make sure you have a recent version of Rust installed.
 The minimum supported version is 1.70.